 Several methods exist to assess cellular energy states14 with two devices dominating the current real-time assessment of OXPHOS through analysis of oxygen consumption, measured as the function of the decrease in oxygen over time in a closed-chamber system with different applicability dependent on the experimental model and research question: the Oroboros 2k high-resolution respirometer and Seahorse XF extracellular flux analyzer.
 Both devices record the oxygen consumption rates as a decrease in picomoles (pmol) of oxygen (O2) per second as an absolute value within the chamber or microplate well.
 The specific oxygen consumption per mass is obtained by normalizing the respective oxygen consumption in a specific buffer recipe per the number of cells (millions), tissue weight (mg), or protein amount.

 The O2k (Oroboros Instruments) is a closed two-chamber system equipped with a polarographic oxygen sensor (abbreviated as chamber-based high-resolution respirometer: cHRR).
 Each experimental chamber holds 2 mL of liquid which is kept homogenous by magnetic stirrers.
 The polarographic oxygen sensor utilizes an amperometric approach to measure the oxygen: it contains a gold cathode, a silver/silver chloride anode, and in between a KCI solution creating an electrochemical cell upon which a voltage (0.8 V) is applied.
-Oxygen from the assay medium diffuses through a 25 µm fluorinated ethylene propylene membrane (O2-permeable) and undergoes reduction at the cathode, producing hydrogen peroxide.
+Oxygen from the assay medium diffuses through a 25 &#181;m fluorinated ethylene propylene membrane (O2-permeable) and undergoes reduction at the cathode, producing hydrogen peroxide.
 At the anode, silver is oxidized by hydrogen peroxide, generating an electric current.
 This electric current (ampere) is linearly related to the partial oxygen pressure.
 The partial pressure of oxygen and the oxygen solubility factor of the assay medium are used to compute the oxygen concentration.
-Since oxygen partial pressure is dependent on experimental temperature and polarographic measurements are temperature-sensitive, fluctuations in temperature need precise (±0.002 °C) regulation by a Peltier heating block.
-Temperature can be controlled within a range of 4 °C and 47 °C.
+Since oxygen partial pressure is dependent on experimental temperature and polarographic measurements are temperature-sensitive, fluctuations in temperature need precise (&#177;0.002 &#176;C) regulation by a Peltier heating block.
+Temperature can be controlled within a range of 4 &#176;C and 47 &#176;C.

 The Seahorse XF extracellular flux analyzer (Agilent) is a plate-based system with 24- or 96-well microplate format in which three fluorescence electrodes measure oxygen consumption over time in each well (abbreviated as microplate-based high-resolution respirometer: mHRR).
 A maximum of four ports in the assay cartridge are available for automated injection during the assay.
 An assay contains multiple cycles, each with three phases: 1) mixing, 2) waiting, and 3) measurement.
-During the measurement phase, sensor probes are lowered into the microplate creating a temporarily closed chamber with 7–10 μL volume to measure emitted light.
+During the measurement phase, sensor probes are lowered into the microplate creating a temporarily closed chamber with 7–10 &#181;L volume to measure emitted light.
 This light is emitted by polymer-embedded fluorophores on the tip of the sensor probes, which sense O2 based on phosphorescence quenching.
 The intensity of the fluorescence signal is proportional to O2 and influenced by the temperature of the sensor and assay medium.
 Therefore, accurate oxygen estimation requires a relative approach with a background well without any sample.
 Restoring oxygen concentration occurs during the mixing phase when the sensor moves up and down to mix the volume above the temporary chamber.
 Each cycle computes one oxygen consumption rate.
-Temperature can be controlled within a range of 16 °C and 42 °C.
+Temperature can be controlled within a range of 16 &#176;C and 42 &#176;C.

 In this study, basic protocols for HRR are provided to assess OXPHOS function in cells and tissues.
 HRR is the gold standard to assess cellular bioenergetics in primary and mitochondrially-associated diseases and general cellular metabolism.